wellttllew/bsc-web3-syncer/README.md

 ```

 That means you need to pay a few bucks to remove such contraints.
 Or you can tweak the code by adding some sleeps in the `block fetching routine`.
 (Maybe you can create multiple endpoints and build a pool of endpoints.)

+> BTW, you can also use the websocket endpoint(which starts with `wss`), it works better as a single TCP connection will be shared.